bernardellimyckael/Milestone-Project/README.md

 - ### Typography

-    - Sans-serif is the main font used on the whole website with serif as fallback
+    - Sans-serif is the main font used on the whole website with serif as fallback.
+    - It was chosen for being the most-used font and are compatibles to all devices and browsers.

 - ### Image

-    - I took all images to give the feeling of happiness in the gym
+    - All images were chosen for giving the feeling of happiness in the gym.

 - ### Wireframe